pagkly/Zed/Investopedia3/Third Party.md

 ## How a Third Party Works

 A third party may also refer to an entity that a company uses to mitigate risk.
 For example, small investment firms face difficulty entering the industry when large firms continue leading the competition.
-One reason large firms grow more quickly is because they invest in middle- and [back-office](https://www.investopedia.com/terms/b/backoffice.asp) infrastructure.
-To stay competitive, many smaller firms [outsource](https://www.investopedia.com/terms/o/outsourcing.asp) those functions as a method of gaining a greater share of the marketplace.
+One reason large firms grow more quickly is because they invest in middle- and [[back-office]](https://www.investopedia.com/terms/b/backoffice.asp) infrastructure.
+To stay competitive, many smaller firms [[outsource]](https://www.investopedia.com/terms/o/outsourcing.asp) those functions as a method of gaining a greater share of the marketplace.

 Small firms save time and money by leveraging scalable infrastructure with variable costs for trade operations, data storage, disaster recovery, and system integration and maintenance.
-By outsourcing middle- and back-office solutions, small firms take advantage of technology and processes for more efficient task completion, maximum [operating efficiency](https://www.investopedia.com/terms/o/operationalefficiency.asp), reduced operational risks, decreased reliance on manual processes, and minimal errors.
+By outsourcing middle- and back-office solutions, small firms take advantage of technology and processes for more efficient task completion, maximum [[operating efficiency]](https://www.investopedia.com/terms/o/operationalefficiency.asp), reduced operational risks, decreased reliance on manual processes, and minimal errors.
 Operational costs are reduced, compliance is enhanced, and tax and investor reporting improve.

 ## Example of a Third Party